samweldon9393/Reddit-Hates-Coaches/README.txt

 - sort.py - Used early in the project for testing sorting, this functionality wound up being included in scraper.py

+- stats.py - Used to check statistics about aggregated db with numpy and pandas

 - sql_print.py - Used to print the SQLite databases to the terminal